kairos-io/kairos/docs/content/after_install/recovery_mode.md

 The c3os recovery mode can be used to recover a damaged system, or to regain access remotely (with assistance) to a machine which has been lost access to.
 The recovery mode is accessible only from the GRUB menu, from both the LiveCD and an installed system.

 {{% notice note %}}
 On installed system there are two recovery modes available during boot.
 Below it is described only how the c3os remote recovery works.
-The manual recovery entry has nothing special from the standard cOS recovery mode.
+The manual recovery entry has nothing special from the standard Element recovery mode.
 It can be used to reset the A/B partitions (with the user/pass used during setup) and perform any other operation without remote access.
 {{% /notice %}}

 ## Boot into recovery mode